-Applicants qualifying for bonus points have to pass the Minimum Qualifications as described in Section V.A.1. and receive a minimum of seventy-five (75) standard points as described in Section V.2.a. in order to qualify for bonus points.
+Applicants qualifying for bonus points have to pass the Minimum Qualifications as described in Section VI.A.
+Step 1. and receive a minimum of seventy-five (75) standard points as described in Section VI.A.
+Step 2 in order to qualify for bonus points.

-- 3. Ranking of Applications.
-The Review Team will use the standard points awarded to each application to rank each application.
-After ranking applications based on standard points, bonus points will be awarded, based on the definition described in Section V.A.2.b., resulting in the final ranking of the applications. - 4.
-Recommendations.
-The Review Team will present final scores and ranking to the CVSSD Advisory Committee.
-The CVSSD Advisory Committee will make funding recommendations to CVSSD.
-CVSSD staff will forward award recommendations to the Oregon Attorney General, or her designee, for final award decisions.
+Step 3.
+Ranking of Applications.
+The Review Team (s) will use the standard points awarded to each application to rank each application.
+After ranking applications based on standard points, bonus points will be awarded, based on the definition described in Section VI.A.Step 2.b., resulting in the final ranking of the applications.